ldstep/ldstephens-11ty/src/index.md

 <div class="illo-container"></div>

-I’m Loren, and I’m glad you stopped by my weblog.

-I’ve been blogging for over twenty years on various platforms.
-This is now my little corner of the internet, where I share my thoughts and opinions on life, current events, blogging, and whatever else comes to mind.

-Elsewhere:
+Hey there!
+I’m ldstephens, and welcome to my little corner of the internet.

-I’ve been writing about how I use Apple gadgets and apps, and sharing tech tips that make my digital life easier at [ldstephens.me](https://ldstephens.me/).
+Since 2016, I’ve been writing about how I use Apple gadgets and apps, and sharing tech tips that make my digital life easier.
+I also share my personal experiences, thoughts, and reflections here.
+(If you’re interested, you can find everything that I wrote between 2016 and 2022 mothballed [here](https://ldstephens.net/blog-archive/)).

+I’m glad you stopped by!